smudge/brdiff/README.md

 ## Usage

-To run the command, enter this command, substituting the three arguments with file names:
+To generate a blue-red difference image from two input images, enter this command, substituting the three arguments with file names:

 ```
 $ ./brdiff --help